agile-learning-institute/mongodb_configurator_spa/README.md

 - **Vue Router** for navigation

 ## Instructions for Cursor
-Build a Single Page App with the above stack and the following specifications.
+Build a Single Page App with the above stack and the specifications below.
+I want you to start by updating the read me with a plan that breaks building the MVP into stages.
+I should review and approve each stage before we proceed to the next stage.
+Your plan should break the stage down into steps that you will complete without any additional input from me You are free to make changes or adjustments to any file within this project other than docker configurations.
+We will be using the Mongo DB configurator API, review the open API specifications to understand end points and data structures

 - Load /api/config/ endpoint on startup
 - Config Item BUILT_AT == "Local" enables editing, else it's read only.
 - Delete and Unlock actions have warnings, and require confirmation.
-Confirmations with warning and type {file_name} to click the button.
-Similar to GitHub Danger Zone operations.
+  - Confirmations with warning and type {file_name} to click the button.
+  - Similar to GitHub Danger Zone operations.

 ```
 Overall Layout